 A search certificate can be provided as verification of search results.

-For more information about the registry, go to a Customer Information Centre or contact Land & Property Services (LPS):
+For more information about the registry, go to a LPS office or contact Land & Property Services (LPS):

 Permits to search paper records

 You need a permit to search RoD records before 1 January 1990.
 You can buy a daily, monthly or annual permit from LPS:

 - a daily permit costs £10.00

 - a monthly permit costs £70.00

 When you have a permit, it is free to search certified and uncertified copy Memorials registered before 1 January 1990.